Information from the Dean's office

 Travel funds for PhD students

-Globally funded PhD students can apply for travel funds of up to 1100 euros/year to attend conferences.
-There is a description of how to apply for the funds in TU4U:
+Globally funded PhD students can apply for travel funds of up to 1500 euros/year to attend conferences.
+There is a description of how to apply for the funds in TU4U here.

 Students who are funded by a project (EU/FWF/FFG) typically have travel funds available through that project.
 Contact your adviser about using project funds for traveling.

-For students who don't have other alternatives, the dean will provide up to 800 Euros for travel.
+For students who don't have other alternatives or want to attend a Summer/Winter School, the dean will provide up to 1200 Euros for travel.
 To use this money, send an email stating the purpose of the travel, the destination, the travel dates, and estimated costs to the head of the doctoral school.
 If the head of the doctoral school approves the travel, follow the TU travel guidelines given below.
-Briefly, the process is that a student prefinances the trip and submits the travel documents to his/her institute.
+Briefly, the process is that a student prefinances the trip and submits the travel documents to their institute.
 The institute reimburses the student and then the dean's office reimburses the institute.
 A student can only use this funding opportunity once.

-The general TU guidelines for travel can be found in TU4U:
+The general TU guidelines for travel can be found in TU4U here.

 Third party funding opportunities